-The legalization of marijuana by many states opposes the federal law.
+The legalization of marijuana by many states opposes federal law.
 So far, the federal government has primarily suspended enforcement of the federal mandate in those states.

 What Is Decriminalization vs. Legalization?